cloudify-cosmo/docs.getcloudify.org/content/developer/composer/getting-started.md

 #### Global actions

-At the top of the list are buttons to enable you to create or import a blueprint.
+At the top of the list there are buttons to enable you to create or import a blueprint.

 ![Global Actions]( /images/composer/global-actions.png )